Places in Mexico City

-Begin your Mexico City travel guide with Centro Historico that boasts numerous historic colonial landmarks, and the famous Aztec Templo Mayor.
-Continue with Chapultepec (one of the biggest urban parks in the world, boasting the city zoo, a castle, outdoor recreation opportunities, museums and an amusement park), Coyoacán (for counter-culture and art), and Condesa and Roma (for the city’s trendiest restaurants, bistros, clubs, pubs and shops).
+Mexico City is home to Centro Historico, which boasts numerous historic colonial landmarks, and the famous Aztec Templo Mayor.
+Continue with Chapultepec, which is one of the biggest urban parks in the world, complete with the city zoo, a castle, outdoor recreation opportunities, museums and an amusement park.
+Coyoacán is famous for counter-culture and art, and go to Condesa and Roma for the city’s trendiest restaurants, bistros, clubs, pubs and shops.
 Last, but not least, there’s Xochimilco with its waterways and flower gardens dating back to Aztec times.

 A peaceful and relaxing park

 Parque Hundido is also known as the Luis G. Urbina Park or the Sunken Park.
 It has become a favourite getaway spot for its relaxing atmosphere.
 Mostly, people come here to take a break after getting tired from a walk down the busy Insurgentes Sur Avenue.